-This subtask was associated with the computation of at least $[2^N + N^(N-1)/2 + 1]$ model simulations, each with a different set of model parameters values, each time over the selected time period, where N is the number of unconfined model parameters to calibrate.
+This subtask was associated with the computation of at least [2\N + N \ (N-1)/2 + 1]model simulations, each with a different set of model parameters values, each time over the selected time period, where N is the number of unconfined model parameters to calibrate.
 In the case of the COSMO-2 calibration, considering 6 model parameters, the minimum number of required simulations is 28.
-However, some additional simulations have been performed to better constrain the MM, in order to obtain a more robust optimum, resulting in a total of about 50 simulations, each simulation being computed over the entire year 2013.
+However, some additional simulations have been performed to better constrain the MM, and obtain a more robust set of optimum parameter values, resulting in a total of about 50 simulations, each simulation being computed over the entire year 2013.
 A control simulation has also been performed, using the optimum set of parameters, and the impact of the calibration on the model quality, compared with the configuration using the default parameters, is evaluated.
-The results of this verification are discussed in Section 5.
+The results of this verification are discussed in Sec.
+6.